AndrewJBateman/ionic-angular-calendar/README.md

-# Ionic Angular Dragdrop
+# Ionic Angular Calendar

-App to open a locally-stored Comma Separated Values (CSV) file and allow it to be modified and saved/shared via a social media plugin if using a mobile or as a xls file if using a PC.
-This is another great tutorial from [Simon Grimm of the IonicAcademy, Youtube video 'How to Use Angular Drag & Drop with Ionic 4'](https://www.youtube.com/watch?v=bU3tk2GHx3c).
+App to show an Ionic calendar.
+This is another great tutorial from [Simon Grimm of the IonicAcademy, Youtube video 'How to Build an Ionic 4 Calendar App'](https://www.youtube.com/watch?v=uWhfwhN5IZc&t=643s).

 ## Table of contents